ashrafhamil/Projects/README.md

 - Enables badminton players to book courts.
 - Allows court owners to manage courts.

-How to run for newbie:
+Installation Guide:
 1. Download the Badminton Game Matching Platform folder.
-2. Create the database.
-I will include the database table later.
-3. Make sure to change the database details in the files based on your database details.
+2. Import the database(tempatmain.sql).
-4. Connect it to the database.
+3. Connect it to the database.
 I used XAMPP.
-5. Run in on your browser
+4. Run it on your browser.
-6. Anything feel free to ask me at ashrafhamil@yahoo.com or instagram @ashrafhamil.
+5. Anything feel free to ask me at ashrafhamil@yahoo.com or instagram @ashrafhamil.

 Images Of Project Output Path:
 Badminton Game Matching Platform/PROJECT IMAGES/Badminton Game Matching Platform